<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119689118113199&amp;ev=PageView&amp;noscript=1">

 Providing trauma-informed care during every appointment is vital, not optional.
 Patients come to health care settings with a wide range of coping skills and prior experiences.
 Some, but not all, may have had sufficient support to alleviate the stress of medical treatment.
 Others may carry traumatic memories.
 Most likely, the health care team will not be able to simply look at a child and determine who needs additional care, attention, or encouragement.
 And children typically lack the verbal skills to explain their fears and anxieties.

 If teams are oblivious, or too rushed, to attend to those needing more support, patients may greatly struggle during their appointments or feel unsupported by their physician or nurse.
 Such negative encounters can lead to children or their parents delaying or evading preventative healthcare, including vaccinations and blood tests, in the future.
-The memory of how one felt can have serious consequences.
+2 The memory of how one felt can have serious, and lasting, consequences.

-To promote a favorable patient experience, medical professionals should work with child life specialists to find simple, efficient ways to provide support and comfort.
+To improve patient comfort, medical professionals should work with child life specialists to find simple, efficient ways to provide support and comfort.
 As a result, patients may leave with a sense of wellbeing, rather than disappointment, following each health visit.
 And this positive feeling may prompt a greater likelihood to return.

 At its foundation, trauma-informed care is high-quality, patient-centered care rooted in safety, respect, and trust.
 Additionally, it focuses on helping the patient manage distress and emotions such as fear and anger.
 Nurses and child life specialists can work in tandem to promote trauma-informed care.
 For example, the nurse conducts appropriate procedures in which they have been well trained as the child life specialist utilizes their own training in child development to provide extra support needed in a potentially stressful encounter.

 Needle procedures are an excellent example of how the pediatric staff and the child life specialist can work together to provide trauma-informed care.
-Patients who have experienced trauma report that they feel fear and anxiety about medical procedures, particularly ones involving needles and injections.
+According to research in Family & Community Health, patients who have experienced trauma report that they feel fear and anxiety about medical procedures, particularly ones involving needles and injections.3

 When a child is getting ready to have a needle procedure, the nurse can follow effective, routine protocol, using the patient’s name, asking for permission to touch them, and maintaining eye contact.
 The child life specialist also can play a vital role, providing a developmentally appropriate explanation of the procedure and why it is needed.
 Nurse and child life specialist can collaborate to assess the child’s pain and manage it appropriately and creatively, using breathing techniques, cold sprays, and visual distractions.
 They can also reassure the parents or caregivers that the needle procedure is necessary, and pain should be short-lived and minimized by pain management techniques.